gdotnot/Guilherme-A-Santos/README.md

 </p>

 <p style="margin-top: 32px">
-I'm Guilherme Alves dos Santos, student of
-Analysis and Systems Development at <a href='https://www.impacta.edu.br/' style="color: #00bcd4">Faculdade Impacta Tecnologia</a> and web programming languages at <a href='https://rocketseat.com.br/' style="color: #7159c1">Rocketseat Launchbase Bootmcamp</a> :green_heart:.
-19 years old and search for my first oportunity in an internship.
-I love to play competitive games :video_game:, watch series and movies :tv:.
+I'm Guilherme Alves dos Santos, I have a degree in Analysis and Systems Development at <a href='https://www.impacta.edu.br/' style="color: #00bcd4">Faculdade Impacta Tecnologia</a> and I'm Jr Backend developer.
+Now I'm focused on <a href='https://rocketseat.com.br/' style="color: #7159c1">Rocketseat</a> Ignite program :green_heart:.
+I'm 20 years old and I love to play competitive games :video_game:, watch series and movies :tv:.
 In my free time a like to draw :black_nib:.
 </p>

 - 🌱 I’m currently studying about:
   - **API's** standards
-  - Full Stack technologies like NodeJs, JavaScripts, HTML, CSS...
+  - Backend technologies like NodeJs, TypeScript, Design Patterns, Docker and others.
   - Best code standards and performace.
-  - React and ReactNative
-- 🔭 I’m currently working on **my portfolio**
+- 🔭 I’m currently working at **LinkApi Solutions**
 - ⚡ Fun fact: When i'm not focused on programming, i love to draw anime characters!